-4.2.18 It can reasonably be concluded that there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented.

-4.2.19 The Core Strategy provides some policy safeguards it is recommended that Policy DM10 of the A&DM DPD is drafted to include reference to the need for point source polluters that require planning permission to demonstrate that they will not significantly harm the SAC.
+- 4.2.18 It can reasonably be concluded that there will be no likely significant effect (either alone or in combination) as the result of the A&DM DPD being implemented. - 4.2.19 The Core Strategy provides some policy safeguards and Policy DM10 of the A&DM DPD has been amended to include reference to the need for point source polluters that require planning permission to demonstrate that they will not significantly harm the SAC.